 Eugenie Clark, the Shark Lady, came across prejudice from people who thought women shouldn't be scientists and who believed sharks were scary.
 She devoted her life to learning about sharks and sharing her discoveries about these beautiful animals.

 Galileo Galilei explored new ideas and challenged scientific beliefs.
 He discovered that the Earth was not the centre of the Universe and revolved around the Sun.
 His results were shocking as they challenged the accepted view of the earth held since ancient times.

 Tomas and the Library Lady by Pat Mora

 Disclosure: This post contains affiliate links.
 If you purchase anything through them, I will get a small referral fee and you will be supporting me and my blog at no extra cost to you, so thank you!
 You can find more information here.

-What books do you use to promote the knowledgeable trait in your classroom?
+What are your favourite picture books about being knowledgeable to use in your classroom?
 Add them to the comments!